 For some retailers, it’s been “wait and see.”
 Most now are working on their own response to mobile and eCommerce growth, and speeding to tactics to respond.
 Margin pressures continue, exacerbated by the need to invest in technology, pricing of goods in an environment driven by algorithmic pricing, and deflating commodity pricing.

-For CPG companies, it has been predominantly tightening their belts through “zero based budgeting” exercises, focusing on the “ROI” of spending as their growth stalls.
-They are caught in the challenge of both brick & mortar and eCommerce retailers looking for best price and differentiation, fearing that this challenge will drive a “race to the bottom” price environment that ultimately will place further pressure their trade spending and margins.
+For CPG companies, it has been predominantly tightening their belts through “zero-based budgeting” exercises, focusing on the “ROI” of spending as their growth stalls.
+They are caught in the challenge of both brick & mortar and eCommerce retailers looking for the best price and differentiation, fearing that this challenge will drive a “race to the bottom” price environment that ultimately will place further pressure on their trade spending and margins.

 Do these disruptions, and this current environment, lead only to negative outcomes?

 We at Simpactful believe that disruption is an opportunity to grow and thrive, for those companies that get out ahead.
 After all, many players are actively growing, even if they aren’t the disrupters themselves.
 But it will take action, and a sense of urgency.
 Waiting to “see what happens” or “analysis paralysis” in hopes of easier answers is not a strategic option.

 Cost cutting, zero budget exercises, and value “tug of war” programs are not sustainable, and can lead to a vicious circle of resources trapped only on that, and less so on growth.

 While these times are unique, there have been similar periods of disruption, slow growth and contentious relationships.
 There are lessons to be learned on how growth and value were restored then, and practical ways to assess where to focus now.